hatakkey/MAG-cups/docs/installation_verification.md

 Executed 30 lines in 0.0 seconds from file cf1:\magc\icr1
 ```

-Also you can you can swicth master/backup state via the below predefined script
+You can toggle master/backup state using a script executed on the master CP node (e.g. exec icr1-switch when CP1 is master or exec icr2-switch when CP2 is master)

 ```bash
 *A:CP1# exec icr1-switch
 ```